forestgrape/coronavirus/spread_analyses.md

 ## Summarized References
 [in work]
 References without a summary are in the section [References](#references).
 Copy & Paste citations are in "___".

+### Comments on Spread Analysis
+* only when Covid prevalence is very low, infected household members directly indicate secondary attack rate [Comments at [Summary Madewell](#summary-madewell)]

+### Summary Madewell
+**Household transmission of SARS-CoV-2: a systematic review and meta-analysis of secondary attack rate** Zachary J. Madewell, Yang Yang, Ira M. Longini Jr, M. Elizabeth Halloran, Natalie E. Dean medRxiv preprint doi: [https://doi.org/10.1101/2020.07.29.20164590](), posted August 1, 2020.
+#### Methods
+Meta-Analysis of studies regarding the transmission dynamics of Covid-19 in household settings.
+Many different kind of studies are included: * Covid diagnosis based on RT-PCR, whole-genome sequencing, nucleic acid tests, antibody tests and some studies included symptoms.
+* The influence of the different factors (contact type, symptom status, adult/child contacts, contact sex, relationship to index case, index case sex, number of contacts in household, coronavirus) is analyzed.

+#### Findings
+Secondary Attach Rates with different groups as **infectors**.
+The error rate is in brackets.
+* household: 0.19 (0.4); family including non household contacts: 0.18 (0.5)
+* symptomatic: 0.2 (0.6); pre- or asymptomatic: 0.07 (0.04)

+Secondary Attach Rates with different groups as **infectees**.
+The error rate is in brackets.
+* children: 0.16 (0.6); adults: 0.31 (1.2)
+* spouse: 0.43 (1.6); other: 1.8 (0.8)

+Proportion of households where a secondary transmission was observed:
+* 0.32 (.025)

+Comparison with SARS-1 or MERS:
+* SARS-1: 0.06 (0.04)
+* MERS: 0.035 (0.035)

+> #### Comments
+> * Studies from countries with high and very high Covid prevalence are included too, in these countries independent infections pathways for several household members are likely and thus the prevalence is likely higher than the secondary attack rate.

 ### Summary Adam,Wu
 **Clustering and superspreading potential of SARS-CoV-2 infections in Hong Kong**